AndreasAvgou/Advanced-Programming-with-Python/Assignments/Assignment_01/readme.md

 ## 📌 Project Overview

-The goal of this assignment is to process a dataset of tweets (`ex1_twitter_dataset.csv`) and extract meaningful insights regarding user activity and trending topics.
+The goal of this assignment is to process a dataset of tweets (`twitter_dataset.csv`) and extract meaningful insights regarding user activity and trending topics.

 ### Key Features:
 * **Data Handling:** Efficient loading and cleaning of CSV data using Pandas.